Written 2003 by Steven Lewis

 Joan Caulfield was an unknown 22-year-old actress when she got the call in 1945 to play the leading lady in Bing Crosby's motion picture Blue Skies.
 Mark Sandrich, who was preparing to produce and direct the movie, discovered Caulfield in the rushes of her first Paramount movie, Miss Susie Slagle's.
 He was so impressed by her beauty that he wanted to cast her as a song-and-dance star in the Crosby musical -- if Joan could dance.
 Joan let her enthusiasm overwhelm her honesty and assured Sandrich she could indeed dance.
 She couldn't.
 Sandrich sent her to Carmalita Maracci's dance school at her own expense in the hope that her role could be salvaged.

-Sandrich died suddenly on March 4, 1945, at the age of 44, before filming could begin.
+Sandrich died suddenly of a heart attack on March 4, 1945, at the age of 44, before filming could begin.
 His replacements were much less sympathetic toward Joan, especially since Crosby's co-star and choreographer, tap-dancer Paul Draper, also wanted Joan out.
 He did not want a leading lady with two left feet, even if they were pretty feet.
 Joan's name disappeared from the cast sheets and press releases.
 Meanwhile, Draper began auditioning other actresses for Joan's part.
-Joan Caulfield

 Then, suddenly, Joan was reinstated, Draper was fired, the script was rewritten and Fred Astaire was coaxed out of retirement to replace Draper.
 Why were these extraordinary steps taken for an unknown actress?
 (Joan's first movie, Miss Susie Slagle's, would not be released until 1946.)
 Obviously, someone very powerful had taken an interest in Joan and was determined to keep her in that movie.
 That someone most likely was Bing Crosby, who had just won the Oscar for his role as Father O'Malley in Going My Way.
 Not only was he Hollywood's leading box-office attraction, Bing was also a major stockholder in Paramount.

-That Joan and Bing had grown close was widely rumored around Hollywood.
-Moreover, neither Blue Skies nor Miss Susie Slagle’s had been released when Paramount announced that Bing's next movie, Welcome Stranger, would also co-star Caulfield.
-Clearly a special relationship had developed between the two.
+Bing's affair with Joan continued throughout 1946.
+Neither Blue Skies nor Miss Susie Slagle's had been released when Paramount announced that Bing's next movie, Welcome Stranger, would also co-star Caulfield.
 In 1954 Joan admitted to a relationship with a "top film star" who was also a married man with children who eventually chose his wife and children over her.

 That this "top film star" was Bing Crosby was confirmed by actress Patricia Neal, who shared a cruise ship to England with Caulfield in 1948.
 At the time Neal was having her own affair with a much older married actor, Bing's friend Gary Cooper.
 Like Bing, Coop eventually decided to stay with his family too.
 Neal wrote: